VCurry20/pands-project/README.md

 This an Iris native to North America, is has traditionally been used in Cherokee tribes as a medicinal plant.
 Used as a salve for the skin and as a treatment for liver ailments.
 [8]

+Iris Versicolor

+This is also known as the Blug Flag Iris.
+[10] It is also native to North America, and Eastern Canada.
+It is poisonous, causing illness in animals humans who have consumed it.
+It is also said to bring finanical gain to those who carry it.